polyfillpolyfill/polyfill-service/README.md

 ## Configuration

 You can configure the Polyfill service using environment variables.
-In development, configurations are set in `.env`.
+In development, configurations are set in `packages/polyfill-service/.env`.
 In production, these are set through Heroku config.

 * `PORT`: The port on which to listen for HTTP requests (default 3000).
 * `NODE_ENV`: Name of environment. `dev`, `production`, `ci` or `qa`.
 Just used for logging.